“The definition of insanity is doing the same thing over and over and expecting different results.”

-JASK is flipping this story on it head with our modern SIEM.
+JASK is flipping this story on it’s head with our modern SIEM.
 If the SIEM provides better visibility and automation, analysts can get data to be more efficient and get to outcomes more quickly.
-We think that allowing machine learning to define relationships, clusters, and priorities not only lowers risk by allowing analysts to focus on actual threats but also decreases the cost of investigations.
+We think that allowing machine learning to define relationships, clusters and priorities not only lowers risk by allowing analysts to focus on actual threats, but also decreases the cost of investigations.
 Staffing will remain the same, but cost per investigation is decreased.

 Many of us have been in the security space long enough to realize that there are no magic bullets.
 It’s crazy that it’s 2019 and we are doing the same things and expecting a different outcome.
-This is the insanity.
-Which is why we are embarking on our SIEM insanity tour.
+This is insanity, which is why we are embarking on our SIEM insanity tour.

 The SIEM market needs a drastically different and modern approach.
 If you don’t believe that JASK changes the financial justification for switching from today’s traditional SIEM to a modern SIEM, we invite you to come see for yourself.

 Holly Barker is the Director of Corporate Marketing at JASK.
 She has over 10 years of corporate marketing, global event management, brand strategy, and channel marketing management experience at tech companies, with cyber security being a large part of the last few years of her career.
 She is lives in Austin with her husband, and toddler son, and will eat queso for any meal.